 However, such a move is far from guaranteed, as the British government has suggested that any negotiations for Gibraltar to join the Schengen zone would need to include ‘ the whole family of the United Kingdom’.

-If Gibraltar does join Schengen, it may be necessary to apply for an ETIAS visa waiver to travel to the territory once this electronic system is implemented in 2021.
+If Gibraltar does join Schengen, it may be necessary to apply for an ETIAS visa waiver to travel to the territory once this electronic system is implemented by the end of 2022.

 The Electronic Travel and Information Authorization System will be launched to protect and strengthen the Schengen Zone external borders.
 Citizens from visa-exempt countries will need to obtain an ETIAS visa waiver in order to visit the Schengen Area.
 It is possible that after Britain leaves the EU, UK citizens will need to get their ETIAS to travel to the 26 Schengen member countries.